cgat-developers/ruffus/doc/tutorials/new_tutorial/output_file_names.rst

                 print "Food for the {tameness:11s} {animal_name:9s} = {output_file:90s} will be placed in {new_directory}".format(**locals())

-    The regular expression to parse the input file path safely was a bit hairy to write and get right.
-Apart from that, if the limitations of :ref:`regex() <decorators.regex>` do not preclude its use, then the two approaches in :ref:`formatter() <decorators.formatter>` and :ref:`regex() <decorators.regex>` are not so different in practice.
+    The regular expression to parse the input file path safely was a bit hairy to write, and it is not clear that it handles all edge conditions (e.g. files in the root directory).
+Apart from that, if the limitations of :ref:`regex() <decorators.regex>` do not preclude its use, then the two approaches are not so different in practice.